 "A district-level agency would be set up for proper billing and reading of meters.
 Similarly, if gram panchayats want, bill connection centres would be set up in the gram panchayat offices," he said.

 Bawankule said there is backlog of five lakh agriculture pumps in Marathwada and Vidarbha.

-- Fortum commissions 70 MW solar power plant in Rajasthan Read more
+- BHEL commissions thermal power plant Read more

 - Five firms keen on Odisha power distribution business Read more